jackhenry/jackhenry.github.io/src/content/posts/cv.md

 - Configured and supported IMAP, POP3, and hosted Exchange accounts.
 - Provided support for common software packages likes Microsoft Office and Quickbooks.
 - Repaired and replaced hardware components in laptops, desktops, and servers.
-- Implemented a new and more efficient backup procedure for client devices.
+- Replaced an inefficient backup procedure for client devices.
+The new procedure utilized Ubuntu Server to store and manage images using SFTP.
 - Utilized ticketing platform to document technical solutions.

 ### Sales and Support Associate